 In the case of an infringement of the prohibition of cartels, the cooperation of the undertaking in relation to the infringement will also be taken into account (as an attenuating factor).
 Jurisprudence has made it clear that the geographic scope of the market concerned, the market shares of the cartelists and the type of infringement are also important factors that will be taken into account when ascertaining a fine.
 In view of these rather general principles, both the FCA and the Cartel Court have taken the fining guidelines of the European Commission into consideration in past cases, although they have not applied them word for word.

 18 Debarment

-Is debarment from government procurement procedures automatic or available as a discretionary sanction for cartel infringements?
-If so, what is the usual time period?
+Is debarment from government procurement procedures automatic, available as a discretionary sanction, or not available in response to cartel infringements?
+If so, who is the decision-making authority and what is the usual time period?